salmakh1/FilFL/readme.md

 ## 3. Datasets
 This code uses the CIFAR10, Federated Extended MNIST (FEMNIST), Shakespeare datasets.

-The CIFAR10, CIFAR100 AND MNIST datasets are downloaded automatically by the torchvision package.
+The CIFAR10 dataset is downloaded automatically by the torchvision package.
 FEMNIST and Shakespeare are provided by the LEAF repository, which should be downloaded from https://github.com/TalwalkarLab/leaf/.
 Then the raw FEMNIST and Shakespeare datasets can be downloaded by following the instructions in LEAF.